A Wander Guide: Paris

 where to stay

-Le Marais // definitely our favourite neighbourhood in the city.
-Spread across the 3rd & 4th arrondissements, the Marais is all cafes, shops, restaurants, etc. Think: cobblestones, hidden courtyards, & winding streets lined with picture perfect facades.
-Basically, the ideal neighbourhood for wandering around in.
-We fell entirely for the quirky-yet-casual feel of the area, and honestly can’t see ourselves staying elsewhere.
-We opted for an AirBnB, but there are plenty of reasonably priced hotels in the area too!
-Hotel Americain was our home for one night due to flight cancellations & it was perfect!
-3-stars, no fuss, clean rooms, & a good location next to a killer patisserie!
+Le Marais // our favourite neighbourhood in the city!
+Spread across the 3rd and 4th arrondissements, the Marais is gorgeous: cobblestones, hidden courtyards, winding streets lined with picture perfect facades, and many a fantastic cafe, restaurant, and bar.
+We fell in love with the quirky-yet-casual feel of the area, and will likely stay in the same area next time we visit.
+We stayed in an AirBnB this time, but there are plenty of reasonably priced hotels in the area too!
+Hotel Americain was our home for one night due to flight cancellations, and it was perfect!
+3-stars, no fuss, clean rooms, and conveniently located next to a killer patisserie!
+Would recommend.

 where to get coffee & pastries

-Du Pain des Idees // worth the queue!
-Undoubtedly the best pastries in Paris.
-We were in line for 20-25 minutes & we’d definitely do it again.
-We nabbed a few different pastries, including the green-as-can-be pistachio escargot, which is definitely a must.
+Du Pain des Idees // home to some of the best pastries in Paris, this was definitely worth the queue!
+We were in line for maybe 20-minutes — but we both agreed it was worth it and we’d do it again.
+We nabbed a few different pastries, but our favourite was the green-as-can-be pistachio escargot.
 A must-visit.
 Address: 34 Rue Yves Toudic, 75010 Paris

 Angelina // Boyfriend had heard whispers of Angelina’s legendary hot chocolate before we planned our trip, so of course we had to check it out.
-Seated in one of the most beautiful – and certainly the smallest – tea rooms I’ve ever seen, we shared the luscious molten chocolate drink & a beautifully flaky pain au chocolate.
-The drink was rich enough for us to share one, & thank goodness for that because our jaws dropped when we saw the price list.
-Definitely worth ambling into once, but there are better places I’d rather visit twice.
+Seated in one of the most beautiful tea rooms I’ve ever seen, we enjoyed our drinks with a beautifully flaky pain au chocolat.
+Honestly, the hot chocolate didn’t do it for us — it was far too rich and heavy — and the prices felt unjustifiably high.
+Definitely worth visiting once, but there are other places I’d rather visit twice.
 Address: 226 Rue de Rivoli, 75001 Paris

 where to eat breakfast & brunch